MartianColonist/POSEIDON/docs/content/installation.rst

 Step 3: Install POSEIDON from GitHub
 ____________________________________

-Now all that is left is the clone POSEIDON from GitHub and install the module.
+Now all that is left is to obtain POSEIDON from GitHub and install the module.
 You can download `POSEIDON from GitHub <https://github.com/MartianColonist/POSEIDON_public>`_ or clone the repository: